isomerpages/govtech-stp/_reciprocal-green-lane/00-rgl-overview.md

 ## Reciprocal Green Lane

-The Reciprocal Green Lane (RGL) facilitates short-term essential business and official travel between Singapore and the following counterpart countries/regions:
+The Reciprocal Green Lane (RGL) facilitates short-term essential business and official travel between Singapore and the following counterpart countries/regions.

+Business and official travellers travelling from Brunei Darussalam and Mainland China may alternatively visit Singapore via the <a href="/atp/overview">Air Travel Pass.</a>

 <table>
 <thead>